 #1: Spring is a Great Time to Learn at Snowbird

 Forget chilly temps, thick jackets and snug mittens.
 April and May are the absolute best time to learn how to ski or snowboard.
 Just book a lesson with Snowbird's awesome Mountain School.
 April is typically a warmer and sunnier month to head up the canyon and if you are just learning, it will be a far more pleasant experience if you aren't battling the cold or struggling to figure out how to layer for success.
 This is especially true for young children.
 If you are wanting to teach kiddos, spring is the absolute best time to do so.
 They will be far more successful when there are fewer people and warmer temps.

 Snowbird Mountain School begins to wind down in mid-April.
 Private lessons remain available into May with advance booking.
 Be sure to call ahead and reserve a spot.
 Conditions and staffing may dictate availability so it's best to reserve well in advance.
 More info here.

 #2: The Legendary Spring Dump(s)

 Deep, thick, spring dumps happen every spring, sometimes in sequence.
 When it isn't sunny and beautiful up at Snowbird in April or May, it's dumping!
 You can't really go wrong.
 Like clockwork, winter refuses to quit and there's at least one solid storm cycle or two, or three, in April, May, June...even July!
-This April, Snowbird has racked in 51" of powder.
+This April, Snowbird racked in over 75" of powder.
 Many folks give up skiing and snowboarding for golf, mountain biking, or warmer weather sports but it's important to remember that April is often a banner month in terms of powder storm skiing.
 It's important to set out early in the day!
 As the sun rises earlier and reaches a higher zenith in the sky, the snow can get hot and thick by midday.
 In this case, the early bird definitely gets the worm!

 #3: Patio + Aprés